Wake Up Dead Man: Christian faith vs. Religious wolves

 “Wake Up Dead Man” is a dark comedy that showcases an unfortunate truth of this world that’s also described in the Bible.

-Instead, it describes the reality of the world — including warning about charlatans like Wicks — and it promises a better way through Jesus.
+Instead, the Bible describes the reality of the world — including warning about charlatans like Wicks — and it promises a path home through Jesus.

 “Watch out for false prophets,” Jesus says in Matthew 7:15 (NIV).
 “They come to you in sheep’s clothing, but inwardly they are ferocious wolves.”